kaltura/developer-platform/workflows/app_token_auth/readme.md

 Developers who are provided with an Application Token use it to create temporary Kaltura Session (KS) tokens, which they will then use to access API functions.
 These KS tokens will have the restrictions of their originating Application Token.

 ## Start a Widget Session
 Start an unprivileged session by calling `session.startWidgetSession`.
-Once the call completes, set the returned `ks` value as the the KS (Kaltura Session) of the client object.
+Once the call completes, set the returned `ks` value as the KS (Kaltura Session) of the client object.

 Do not set a KS on the client before making this call.